wealdtech/walletd/README.md

 At this point it has been confirmed that the client certificates operate as expected, and that walletd is appropriately configured.
 The client certificates can now be used by validators to remotely access their keys.

+## Rules

+`walletd` has two rule systems that allow users to define when signing can take place.
+Rules have two main purposes:

+  1. ensure that only the relevant client has access to their keys
+  2. avoid duplicate signings which could cause slashing events

-## Custom rules
+### Static rules

+`walletd` has a set of static rules that can be defined within the code.
+These rules are run whenever one of the following actions are requested:

+  - list accounts
+  - sign data
+  - sign a beacon node attestation
+  - sign a beacon node proposal

+Static rules are fast, and have higher security due to being part of the `walletd` binary, but require knowledge of the Go language to build and maintain.

+Skeleton static rules can be found [in the repository](https://github.com/wealdtech/walletd/tree/master/services/ruler/golang)

+### Rule scripts

-`walletd` comes with a rules engine that allows users to create their own set of conditions under which actions can take place (or not).
+It is possible that static rules do not meet requirements, in which case rule scripts can be used instead.  `walletd` comes with a rules engine that allows users to create their own set of conditions under which actions can take place (or not).
 Whenever a request is sent to `walletd` it runs rules based on the request and account carrying out the request.

+Rule scripts are somewhat slower than static rules, and are easier for an attacker to see how the rules operate, but are easier to build and maintain.

+It is up to the user to decide if they want to use static rules or rule scripts in their environment.

-## Writing rule scripts
+### Writing rule scripts

 Rule scripts are written in the lua language.
 A script must contain an `approve()` function that takes the following parameters: